AlcoholRehabHelp Logo

 Who is at Risk When Taking Propranolol?

 Propranolol can interact with certain medications and conditions.
 This can worsen existing symptoms or increase your risk of experiencing severe side effects.
-You should consult your doctor if you:

 • Are allergic to propranolol